-RIP FENCE ADJUSTMENT (FIG. FF)
+RIP FENCE ADJUSTMENT (FIG. Y)

-- The fence (1) is moved by lifting up on the handle (2) and sliding the fence to the desired location.
-Pushing down on the handle locks the fence in position. - 2.
-Position the fence on the right side of the table and along the edge miter gauge groove. - 3.
-Lock the fence handle.
-The fence should be parallel with the miter gauge groove.

-- If adjustment is needed to make the fence parallel to the groove, do the following: - Loosen the two bolts (3) and lift up on the handle (2). - Hold the fence bracket (4) firmly against the front of the saw table.
-Move the fence until it is parallel with the miter gauge groove.
-Push the handle down and tighten both bolts. - If fence is loose when the handle is in the locked (downward) position, do the following: - Move the handle (2) upward and turn the adjusting nut (5) clockwise until the rear clamp is snug.
-Do not turn the adjusting nut more than 1/4 turn at a time. - Over-tightening the adjusting bolts will cause the fence to come out of alignment.
+- The fence (1) can be repositioned by lifting up the handle (2) and sliding the fence to the desired location.
+Pushing down the handle locks the fence in position. - 2.
+Position the fence (1) on the right side of the table, and along one edge of the miter gauge grooves. - 3.
+Lock the fence handle (2).
+The fence should be parallel with the miter gauge groove. - 4.
+If adjustment is needed to make the fence parallel to the groove, do the following: - Loosen the two screws (3) and lift up on the handle (2). - Hold the fence bracket (4) firmly against the front of the saw table.
+Move the rip fence until it is parallel with the miter gauge groove. - Tighten both screws and push the handle to lock. - If fence is loose when the handle is in the locked (downward) position, do the following: - Lift the handle (2) upward and turn the adjusting nut (5) clockwise using a 10 mm wrench until the rear clamp is snug.
+Do not turn the adjusting nut more than 1/4 turn at a time. - Over-tightening the adjusting nut will cause the fence to come out of alignment.

-Failure to properly align fence can cause "kickback" and serious injury.
+Failure to properly align the fence can cause "kickback" and serious injury could occur.